mdn/content/files/en-us/web/api/navigation/updatecurrententry/index.md

 - `options` {{optional_inline}}
   - : An options object containing the following properties:
     - `state`
       - : Developer-defined information to be stored in the associated {{domxref("NavigationHistoryEntry")}} once the navigation is complete, retrievable via {{domxref("NavigationHistoryEntry.getState", "getState()")}}.
 This can be any data type.
 You might, for example, wish to store a page visit count for analytics purposes, or store UI state details so the view can be shown exactly as the user last left it.
+Any data stored in `state` must be [structured-clonable](/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm).

 ### Return value